 sheet metal used in a server enclosure

 While meeting industry standards is essential to ensure components from various manufacturers fit your enclosure, sometimes you need something that isn't a standard – thinking "outside the box," if you will.
-Accurate Metal Fab's on-staff engineers can help you during the design and prototyping phase.
-We understand the unique demands of data centers, including hot and cold aisle containment systems.
+Accurate Metal Fab's on-staff engineers can assist you throughout the design and prototyping phases.
+We understand the unique demands of data centers, including hot- and cold-aisle containment systems.

 When partnering with Accurate, get ready for White-Glove service and treatment:

-• Project Manager: Your job is assigned a project manager who will oversee your data center from its initial idea to delivery and beyond.
+• Project Manager: Your order is assigned a project manager who will oversee your data center from initial concept through delivery and beyond.
 They will be with you each step of the way, ensuring you know where your job is within the system.

 • Engineering: One of AMF's unique strengths is our team of engineers, who can help with almost any project.
-We are experts at making your designs more efficient, often saving you money using less material.
+We are experts at making your designs more efficient, often saving you money by reducing material use.

-• Prototyping: We know getting the design right is critical.
-Especially with data centers due to the high volume nature of the required enclosures and racking systems.
+• Prototyping: We know getting the design right is critical, especially for data centers, given the high volume of required enclosures and racking systems.
 We will prototype for you until you're satisfied with the design.

 • Warehousing and Assembly: We have ample space to support your warehousing needs for JIT programs.
-Being centrally located in the suburbs of Chicago gives us easy access to raw materials and quick shipping to anywhere in North America.
+Being centrally located in the Chicago suburbs gives us easy access to raw materials and quick shipping to anywhere in North America.

 • Perforating: Critical for airflow in data centers, our sister company, Accurate Perforating, is one of the largest metal perforators in North America.
 When you partner with AMF, you can access all the Accurate Family of Companies offers.

-Overall, server enclosures offer a more secure and controlled IT equipment environment than standard server racks.
+Overall, server enclosures provide a more secure, controlled environment for IT equipment than standard server racks.
 They are ideal for applications where equipment needs protection from environmental hazards, physical intrusion, and unauthorized access.